immy1996/immy1996.github.io/_posts/blog/2016-11-23-Simple-PostgreSQL-Functionality.markdown

 To see our table, we will use the "\d" command in PostgreSQL which should describe our table like this:
     \d registered;

-The format of our table:
+The format of our table would be like this:
                            List of relations
      Schema |          Name              |   Type   |  Owner
     --------+----------------------------+----------+----------